 The principal idea of pruning is to reduce the number of free parameters in the network by removing dispensable ones.
+If applied properly, this approach often reduces overfitting and improves generalization.
 Pruning methods usually either remove complete input or hidden nodes along with all their associated parameters or remove individual connections, each of which carries one free parameter (the weight).
 This latter approach is very fine-grained and makes pruning particularly powerful.
-If applied properly, pruning often reduces overfitting and improves generalization.
-At the same time it produces a smaller network.
-Interestingly, most papers on pruning algorithms do show empirically that smaller networks can be obtained without loss of generalization, but do not show that generalization will often be improved compared to reasonable static-network training methods.
-The present paper makes up for that.

-1.1 Related Work: Some Known Pruning Methods
+1.1 Known Pruning Methods

 The key to pruning is a method to calculate the approximate importance of each parameter.
 Several such methods have been suggested.
-The simplest one - with obvious flaws [3] - is to assume the importance to be proportional to the magnitude of a weight.
+The simplest one is to assume the importance to be proportional to the magnitude of a weight.
 More sophisticated approaches are the well-known optimal brain damage (OBD) and optimal brain surgeon (OBS) methods.
-OBD [1] uses an approximation to the second derivative of the error with respect to each weight to determine the saliency of the removal of that weight.
+OBD [2] uses an approximation to the second derivative of the error with respect to each weight to determine the saliency of the removal of that weight.
 Low saliency means low importance of a weight.
-OBS [5] avoids the drawbacks of the approximation by computing the second derivatives (almost) exactly, but is computationally very expensive.
+OBS [6] avoids the drawbacks of the approximation by computing the second derivatives (almost) exactly.
+However, OBS is computationally very expensive, because for n weights, it requires n^2 computations per pruning step to determine the saliencies.

 Both methods have the disadvantage of requiring training to the error minimum before pruning may occur.
 For many problems, this introduces massive overfitting which often cannot be repaired by subsequent pruning.
-The autoprune method [3] avoids this problem.
+The autoprune method [4] avoids this problem.
 Its weight importance coefficients are defined by a test statistic T for the assumption that a weight becomes zero during the training process: